NeoCharmy/sonic-2020/readme.md

 this is just a little revived project by a fan, for fans

+## troubleshoot
+for some reason, you can't keep your progress on phone, unless you change the view to desktop site. idk what caused this so I can't fix it sadly.

+as long as you don't clear you browser data, your achievements will be fine

 ## subscribe to mr. sujano
 [SUBSCRIBE TO MR. SUJANO RIGHT NOW.](https://youtu.be/mtKw0k7pAsk?si=lsHDuebfIicqTtND)